quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/parametrization.md

    If projection removes components, MeanFi warns.

 2. **Selected density evaluation.**
-   When the backend supports selected entries, the density solve requests only `required_realspace_entries()`.
+   When the backend supports selected entries, the density solve requests only `required_coordinates.entries`.

 3. **Compression.**
    The computed density entries are compressed to the real vector `y`.